fbpx

 Clinical/Education Work Hours

-The students visit the respective placements during the week with a minimum of 6 hours per week (102 hours per semester) and spend their time during regular working hours for most learning experiences and participate in rounds with the medical team to accomplish their clerkship goals.
+The students visit the respective placements during the week with a minimum of 6 hours per week (Cumulative of 408 hours in total) and spend their time during regular working hours for most learning experiences and participate in rounds with the medical team to accomplish their clerkship goals.

 VII.
 Clerkship Report at the end of the 8th semester